paziresh24/patient/CONTRIBUTING.md

 ## Reporting Issues

-If you encounter any bugs or have suggestions for improvements, feel free to create a new issue on the project's issue tracker.
+If you encounter any bugs or have suggestions for improvements, feel free to create a new topic on the community.
 Provide as much detail as possible to help the community understand the problem or suggestion better.

 ## Code Style and Guidelines